jarnik/verbal/README.md

 # Verbal ![](exampleData/verbal_64.png)
 Verbal is a node-based conversation tool.
-I could not find a simple, flexible, open conversation tool, so I made one myself.
-It is meant to be a simple tool for gamejams and smaller projects.
+I could not find a conversation tool that would be simple, flexible and open, so I made one myself.

+It is meant to be a tiny tool for gamejams and smaller projects.

 ### How it works ###